MechamJonathan/Palantir-cli/README.md

 A command-line interface (CLI) application written in Go that functions as a companion app.
 This application allows users to retrieve information about Lord of the Rings movies, books, and characters using The-One-Api (https://the-one-api.dev/).

+## Why?
+This CLI application is designed for fans of The Lord of the Rings who want fun, quick, and easy access to information about the books, movies, and characters.
+Whether you're looking up quotes, exploring Middle-earth lore, or just need a reference guide, this tool provides an efficient way to find details without searching through multiple sources.

 ## Features
 - Retrieve a a list of _Lord of the Rings_ books, movies, characters.
 - Get details about specific books, movies, characters.